-My teaching career spans over 35 years in five different states: Nebraska, Washington, Oregon, Kansas and Arizona.
+My teaching career spans almost 40 years in five different states: Nebraska, Washington, Oregon, Kansas and Arizona.
 I started my piano teaching while a high school student in Nebraska to complete an apprenticeship with my piano teacher.
 I went on to receive a Bachelor’s degree from Seattle Pacific University and completed my Master’s degree from the University of Arizona in December 2011, with emphasis in Music Theory for both degrees.
 While earning my advanced degree, I was accompanist for University of Arizona Symphonic Choir, University of Arizona Community Chorus, the University of Arizona High School Honor Choir, and various college students for voice lessons.
 I also taught "Fundamentals of Music" and "Understanding Music through Listening" classes at the University.

 Currently, my piano studio consists of 25 students (kindergarten through adults), and I also accompany many of the middle/high school choirs in Sahuarita School District.
 I am currently a member of the Tucson Music Teachers Association (TMTA) as well as the Music Teachers National Association (MTNA).
 I continue to be an active member of my church, playing the piano in multiple services each week.